dead-claudia/thallium/docs/reporters.md

 ## Why not event emitters?
 Why not observables?

-I'd like to keep Techtonic simple and less opinionated.
+I'd like to keep Thallium simple and less opinionated.
 It's easy to wrap the current format, and I've even written plugins to help you out in the case of [event emitters](./examples/ee-reporter.js) and [observables](./examples/observable-reporter.js).
 There's also CoffeeScript equivalents for each ([event emitters](./examples/ee-reporter.coffee) and [observables](./examples/observable-reporter.coffee)).
 But functions are still simpler to implement and consume, and the events passed are pretty similar.